 Those who have read articles or books by Reinhold Niebuhr know that it is not difficult to make a connection between his theology and his political thought

 Just to mention one, his famous Christian realism was heavily grounded in theological arguments (for instance the biblical interpretation of human nature) and yet was used as a perspective to formulate political obligations, or at least, to understand politics properly.
 In the case of H. Richard, a highly knowledgeable theologian, it is more demanding to point out that connection.
 Obviously, a lot of researchers recall the debate between the Niebuhr brothers after the Japanese occupation of Manchuria in 1931.
 The next year, H. Richard’s article published in The Christian Century magazine titled The Grace of Doing Nothing, elaborated on the proper US reaction to Japanese military action.
 He was advocating repentance, which many understood as inactivity, Reinhold, in his article titled Must We Do Nothing?, while trying to establish an ethically grounded answer, suggested America confront Japan.[i]
 Naturally, this debate – including the last exchange, H. Richard’s answer to Reinhold titled The Only Way Into the Kingdom of God – would be worth a deeper analysis, but here let us instead gain wisdom from a theological masterpiece, namely H. Richard’s book Christ and Culture[ii].
-The book – which begins with the dedication ‘To Reine’ – is treated as one of the most influential theological elaborations of the 20th century.
+The book – which begins with the dedication ‘To Reine’ – is treated as one of the most influential theological elaborations of the twentieth century.
 Now, this book is definitely not about politics per se, since it is about how the relationship between and the problem of Christ and culture is treated from five different perspectives.
 Yet, politics is part of culture, so the ideas of H. Richard are related to politics in that sense.
 We believe that book’s arguments are extremely valuable for every Christian who participates in human culture, so should be known and reflected upon by every Christian.
 We also believe that non-Christians could also benefit from knowing that there are a number of different perspectives with regard to the relation between Christ and culture.

 The first school of thought includes those who perceive an opposition, an antagonism between Christ and culture, or as H. Richard explicates, proponents of this wave profess Christ Against Culture.
 According to this perspective, the Son of God has come into this world, and he is the head and the ruler of it, but has nothing to do with human culture.
 Moreover, human culture is alien to what Christ represents; it is either Christ or culture.
 This kind of refusal of the ‘world’ has a specific source in St. John’s Book of Revelation and was widespread in early Christianity, partly since they understood Jesus’s (and the Bible’s) words literally.
 For instance, one of the crucial authors of early Christianity, Tertullian argued that sin dwells in culture, that corruption and civilization go hand in hand, and that Christians should not participate in culture, so military services, trading, arts, and philosophy are to be rejected.
 Before suggesting that this perspective has no relevance in the modern era, let us remember Leo Tolstoy’s peaceful and anarchic Christianity.
 Although the Russian writer accepted craftsmanship and certain kinds of arts (those that can circulate the right Christian ideas), he called the Church an anti-Christ institution and encouraged others to refuse the exercise of civic duties.